gdbroman/broman.blog/_posts/2020-08-02-eternal-skills.md

 If you seek freedom, your effort spent learning something should be a function of it’s estimated expiration date.

-In other words, learn a few but key momentary skills in order to land a job.
-But never let it become your highest priority.
+In other words, learn a few, key momentary skills to land a job, but never let it become your highest priority.
 Spend the rest of your time learning eternal skills, or you’ll become a replaceable slave.

 Momentary skills land you a job, eternal skills make you free.